sebasfn9710dev/moodle-mcp-forum-summarizer/README.md

 5. Assign this role to the account you’ll use for the token in each course where you need access.

 6. **Create a service**:
-   `Site administration → Plugins → Web services → External services`
+   `Site administration → Server → Web services → External services`
    - Add a new service, e.g., **MCP Forum Tools**.
    - Mark it as **enabled**.
    - Add the required functions: